+Ritual 5.
 MAKE TIME FOR EXERCISE

 Daily exercise isn’t just a great way to stay in shape physically, it also makes you feel good mentally and can be a great mood booster if you’re feeling frustrated or stressed.
 When we exercise our bodies release endorphins and cortisol which can leave you with an intense feeling of happiness and contentment.
 Some people who run regularly even say they experience a “runners high” after completing their run.

 Committing to daily exercise isn’t easy for everyone.
 Kids and busy work schedules leave most of us with little time for the gym.
 However, exercise doesn’t have to be so structured.
-Putting on your sneakers and walking to get a coffee during your lunch break, dancing to your favourite music after a long day at the office or finding time for a 20 minute yoga session after you put the kids down can all be beneficial.
+Putting on your sneakers and walking to get a coffee during your lunch break, dancing to your favourite music after a long day at the office or finding time for a 20 minute yoga session after you put the kids down to sleep can all be beneficial.
 Finding something that you enjoy and fits in realistically with your schedule is the easiest way to ensure you make physical activity a priority every day.

+Ritual 6.
 HEALTHY FOODS TO BOOST YOUR MOOD